Dihedral monodromy of cone spherical metrics: From differentials to spherical metrics with dihedral monodromy

 \subsection{Quadratic differentials and half-translation surfaces}

 On a Riemann surface $X$, a quadratic differential $q$ is a meromorphic section of $K^{\otimes 2}_{X}$.
-Outside singularities of odd order, it writes locally as the square of a meromorphic $1$-form $\pm \sqrt{q}$.
-Antiderivatives of $\pm \sqrt{q}$ are the developing maps of a \textit{half-translation structure}.
+Outside of the zeroes and poles of odd order, the quadratic differential $q$ is locally the square of a meromorphic $1$-form $\pm \sqrt{q}$.
+The antiderivatives of $\pm \sqrt{q}$ are the developing maps of a \textit{half-translation structure}.
 This structure is formed by an atlas in the complement of the singularities of $q$.
 This atlas is made of charts to $\mathbb{C}$ whose transition maps are of the form $z \mapsto \pm z +c$.
+For a quadratic differential that is locally given by $f(z)dz^{2}$, the associated flat metric is $|\sqrt{f}|.|dz|$.

 A singularity of order $a \geq -1$ corresponds to a conical singularity of angle $(2+a)\pi$ in the associated flat metric.
 A double pole is a point at infinity in an infinite cylinder.
 Besides, at a double pole, if $q=(\frac{r_{-2}}{z^{2}}+\frac{r_{-1}}{z}+r_{0}+r_{1}z+\dots)dz^{2}$, then the quadratic residue at the double pole is $r_{-2}$.
-It should always be nonzero.
-In the cylinder neighboring the double pole of quadratic residue $r$, the flat cylinder is obtained by identifying the two sides of an half-infinite band by translation of $\pm \sqrt{r}$, see \cite{St} for details.
+The residue $r_{-2}$ should always be nonzero.
+In the cylinder neighboring the double pole of quadratic residue $r$, the flat cylinder is obtained by identifying the two sides of an half-infinite band by a translation of $\pm 2\pi\sqrt{r}$, see \cite{St} for details.

-We define a special class of quadratic differentials.
+We define a special class of quadratic differentials which is illustrated on the right of Figure~\ref{fig:corrsphflat}.

-\begin{defn} A quadratic differential $q$ on a Riemann surface $X$ is a {\em totally real Jenkins-Strebel differential} if its associated half-translation surface is formed by the gluing of finitely many semi-infinite cylinders along segments of their boundary. \end{defn}
+\begin{defn} A meromorphic quadratic differential $q$ on a Riemann surface $X$ is a {\em totally real Jenkins-Strebel differential} if its associated half-translation surface is formed by gluing the boundary of finitely many semi-infinite cylinders along horizontal segments. \end{defn}

 Recall that a {\em period} of $q$ is the integral of $\pm\sqrt{q}$ along a path between two singularities of order $\geq-1$.
 A period is {\em absolute} if both starting and ending points coincide.
 The set of absolute periods forms a subgroup of $\mathbb{C}$.
 Note that the periods of a totally real Jenkins-Strebel differential are real.
 It has exactly one double pole for each cylinder and the other singularities are conical singularities of angle in $\pi\mathbb{Z}$.
 They are either simple poles or zeroes of the differential.